AlexanderEllis/blog/content/posts/simple-map-reduce.md

 ('the', [1, 1]) -> ('the', 2)
 ```

 Once we had the counts, we could just write them all down and we'd be done.
-This would let us break up the job and count words in a big book really fast.
+This would let us break up the job and count words in a lot of books really fast.

 ***

 ### Looking for things

 The word counting is not too exciting, and we could do even more interesting things.
 Let's look at how we could do something like searching for every time a word appears in a book.
-This is another job that could take a while on one computer for a big book; let's give it to the simple computers!
+This is another job that could take a while on one computer for a big number of books; let's give it to the simple computers!

 Let's look through this book: